-The UCM Mentorship Program pairs upper-class and graduate student mentors with first-year students from populations that have been traditionally under-represented in higher education.
+The MAPS Mentorship Program pairs upper-class and graduate student mentors with first-year students from populations that have been traditionally under-represented in higher education, primarily recipients of Cesar Chavez and MLK Freedom scholarships; and Kauffman Scholars.
 The program is aimed at providing the participants a supported and informed transition to college life and to provide guidance for them to become successful students and contributing members of the campus community.

 Components of Mentorship Program

 • Engaging in their academic and extracurricular endeavors

 Each student will be assigned one mentor who will provide guidance and direction toward campus resources including: